A relative Nadel-type vanishing theorem: Introduction

+Here $\mathscr{I}(\|L\|)$ is the (absolute) asymptotic multiplier ideal sheaf, and $\textrm{nd}(L)$ refers to the numerical dimension, which is uniquely defined when $L$ is nef.
+So it arises no confusion in our setting.
+(See Lemma \ref{l21}.)

+Based on Theorem \ref{t15}, we can directly conclude the vanishing result of the higher direct images along the general fiber.
+Then the torsion-freeness of $R^{q}f_{\ast}(K_{X}\otimes L\otimes E\otimes\mathscr{I}(f,\|L\|))$ implies Theorem \ref{t12}.
+However, it is not clear whether $R^{q}f_{\ast}(K_{X}\otimes L\otimes\mathcal{E}(h))$ is torsion-free or not.
+Alternatively we involve some algebraic methods to overcome this problem, which leads to Theorems \ref{t13} and \ref{t14}.

-This paper is organised as follows.
-We first recall some background materials, including the asymptotic multiplier ideal sheaf, tame vector bundles and so on.
-Then, we proceed to develop the harmonic theory associated with singular Hermitian metrics in Sect.\ref{sec:harmonic}.
-Based on this theory, we will prove Theorems \ref{t12} and \ref{t13} in Sect.\ref{sec:injectivity}.
-In the end, we discuss the applications.
+This paper is organized as follows.
+We first recall some background materials, including the asymptotic multiplier ideal sheaf, the theory of singular Hermitian metrics and so on.
+In Sect.\ref{sec:vanishing} we prove Theorem \ref{t15}.
+Then we proceed to show the remaining results in Sect.\ref{sec:main}.

-Finally, I would like to mention a series of brilliant work concerning Koll\'{a}r's package due to Junchao Shentu and Chen Zhao, including \cite{ShZ21,ShZ21b,ShZ22}.
-After a very early prototype of Theorem \ref{t12} was finished, the author fortunately learned these papers, which inspired the further study of the applications of our vanishing theorem.
-So I own a lot to them.